Project

 https://groups.google.com/forum/#!topic/beagleboard/D8hU7LddIu0

-RE: Pinmux changes back on its own - Added by Andrew Bean almost 8 years ago
+RE: Pinmux changes back on its own - Added by Andrew Bean over 8 years ago

 Hi Jonathan, thanks for looking into this.
 The L138 technical reference manual does show many of the SYSCFG registers being modifiable only in a privileged mode, including PINMUX registers.
 I tried reading and writing to PRU internal general purpose registers (0x01C37400 - 0x01C3747C, not protected) using busybox devmem, and this does work.